danielhokanson/angular-material-wrap/docs/troubleshooting.md

 2. Clear browser cache: `Ctrl+Shift+R`
 3. Check for TypeScript errors in terminal
 4. Verify file changes are being detected
+5. Check that the development server is running on port 4201

 **Issue**: Server not starting